leonardoquevedox/ngx-address-autocomplete/README.md

 # Ngx-address-autocomplete
 [![basic-merchandising](https://imgur.com/LNOYczf.png)](https://github.com/leopq)

 ## Hi, there!

 > Ngx-address-autocomplete is a self contained address autocomplete directive for Angular 2+ based on the Google Places Autcomplete API.
 Along with initializing the autocomplete into any  input, the directive also parses the address object into an [human-friendly](#address-data-structure) format.

+**Disclaimer**: I use this module for personal projects, which means it is designed to fulfill their specific use cases.
+The code I develop is crafted with reuse and generalism in mind, still, it may or may not fulfill for your requirements.
+In case it does not, please feel free to submit a pull request, create a fork or contact me at lpachecoquevedo@gmail.com so we can figure something out together.
+Thank you for reading this!

 ## Installing